top of page

 • 3 min read

-Jesus’ most well-known encounters…Nicodemus, Zaccheus, the woman at the well, the rich young ruler…were all adults.
+Jesus’ most well-known encounters…Nicodemus, Zaccheus, the woman at the well, the rich ruler…were all adults.
 As the movement of God unfolds in the Book of Acts, there is no mention of children or youth.
 Jesus commissioned His adult followers in Acts 1:8 to carry the good news to every corner of the earth, and when the starting bell sounded, 3,000 became followers of Jesus: adults.

-There’s no question the younger generation is more impressionable and easily influenced.
+There’s no question that the younger generation is more impressionable and easily influenced.
 They’re wide-eyed and bushy-tailed, full of optimism and hope.
 That’s why every effort should be made to reach this critical age.

 • God so loved the world that He gave His Son so no one would perish…John 3:16